Geosynchronous/P6-Mobile-Portfolio/README.md

 11:02 PM

-- **Scrolling FIX 4: Coerced Layout^^
+- **Scrolling FIX 4: Coerced Layout**
-- Previously I tried this code, results were not great, now I am trying it again.
+- Previouslytried this code, results were not great, (see attempt results above) now I am trying it again.
 ```
 .mover {
   /*  FIX 4: */